Welcome to CV-TEC!

 Yes, CV-TEC students can earn college credits through articulation agreements and dual credit options with various colleges.
 The CV-TEC Student Services Department can provide you with the most current and up-to-date information on articulation agreements.

 How do I enroll?

 Enrollment into a CV-TEC CTE Program is completed at your home school district’s guidance office.
 Post-secondary student enrollment is completed at the CV-TEC Student Services office at the CV-TEC Plattsburgh Main Campus.

 The National Technical Honor Society recognizes, honors and encourages CTE students who excel at their career and technical studies and who possess good character and attitude.
 In order to qualify for a nomination, a student must maintain a minimum of a 90% grade point average or better in their CTE program, a minimum of 93% attendance and must receive a nomination from their CTE Teacher.
 Students who meet the criteria and successfully complete the nomination and evaluation process are inducted in a formal candlelight ceremony each Spring.

 SkillsUSA is a student leadership organization for students enrolled in any of the CTE Programs.
-It is a partnership of students, teachers, business and industry working together to ensure America has a skilled workforce.
-SkillsUSA helps each student excel.
+It is a partnership of students, teachers, and business & industry working together to ensure America has a skilled workforce.
 The national organization promotes leadership, life-long learning, and dignity of work.
 The local chapter focuses on teamwork and character development through skills competitions and community service.
 Each Spring, selected students have the opportunity to compete against other New York State CTE students in their technical training area.